ballerina-attic/module-storeforward/src/storeforward/Module.md

         batchSize: -1,
         forwardingInterval: 3000
     };
 ```

 Sample config: Fire every minute starting at 2pm and ending at 2:59pm, every day.
-Every minute forward 30 messages max with an interval
+At every minute, forward 30 messages max with an interval
                of one second between each message forward.

 ```ballerina